 expected to be conducive for additional development, and a

 tropical depression or a tropical storm is likely to form during

 the next day or two.
 The system is forecast to moves generally

 toward the west-northwest near or just offshore the coast of

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-moderate isolated strong convection is south of the axis within
+moderate isolated strong convection is N of 09N between 91W and

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

 The remnants of Tropical Depression Tara are located near 20N